-Defeated by food
+Defeated by Food

-In the Middle Ages, Cockaigne was a mythical land of happiness and plenty, where restrictions of society didn’t oblige anyone, sexual liberty was open and for everyone, and there was enough food at hand (apparently the skies rained cheeses… I wouldn’t mind, I love cheese.)
+In the Middle Ages, Cockaigne was a mythical land of happiness and plenty, where restrictions of society didn’t oblige anyone, including sexual restrictions, and there was enough food at hand (apparently the skies rained cheeses… I wouldn’t mind, I love cheese.)
 But Brueghel depicted it scornfully, using the well-known allegory he laughed at and criticized sloth and gluttony.
 We see a soldier, a peasant, and a clerk, each of them with their attributes, lying exhausted after a feast in the open air.
 An unfinished egg runs between them, and so does the pig.
 In the upper right corner, we see a man with a spoon trying to climb to reach Cockaigne, while the soldier on the left awaits his share of food with an open mouth.
 If you look closely you’ll see that the fence in the center of the painting is made of cheese!
 What a life!

-Drinking with the devil
+Drinking with the Devil